andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

 }
 ```

-With these in place, I could amend the following methods to store the steps for later.
+With these in place, I could amend the following methods to store the steps for later use by the `build` method.

 ```TypeScript
 map(id: string, props: BuilderMapProps): StateMachineBuilder {